 regedit

-and press Enter to open the Registry Editor. - In the Registry Editor, navigate to
+and press Enter to open the Registry Editor. - In the Registry Editor, go to

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Schedule

-- On the right pane, look for the “Start” DWORD entry.
+. - On the right side, find the “Start” DWORD entry.

-- Ensure its value is set to 2, which means “Automatic“.
-If it’s set to another number, like 4 (Disabled) or 3 (Manual), double-click on it and change the value to 2.
+- If its value is not 2, which means “Automatic”, double-click it and change the value to 2.

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\TimeBrokerSvc

-in the Registry Editor. - Ensure the “Start” value is set to 3.
-If not, modify it accordingly.
+in the Registry Editor. - Make sure the “Start” value is set to 3.
+If not, change it.

-- After making necessary changes, reboot your system to see if the Task Scheduler service behaves as expected.
+- After you’ve made the necessary changes, restart your computer to see if the Task Scheduler service is now working properly.

-If you’re comfortable using the Command Prompt, here’s a quicker way to export the registry key for backup and modify the necessary values:
+If you’re okay with using Command Prompt, the following is a faster way to back up the registry key and change the needed settings:

 REG EXPORT HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Schedule %TEMP%\Schedule.reg